Kourabiedes: The Perfect Greek Christmas Cookies!

 - Bake at 170° for 20 to 25 minutes.

-- When you remove the kourabiedes from oven, coat them by sprinkling the 300 gr of powdered sugar mixed with the remaining vanilla powder.
+- Let them cool and sprinke with the powdered sugar mixed with the remaining vanilla powder.

 - If stored properly in a covered container, they can last for weeks.